Alfresco/docs-alfresco/content-services/latest/admin/control-center.md

 11. Enter `Backend management` into the new row and then click **Save**.

-You have created a new Control called Training that has three Security Marks.
-The Security Marks will be visible and useable within the Digital Workspace.

 You have created a new Control called `Training` that has three Security Marks.
 The [Security Marks]({% link digital-workspace/latest/governance/security.md %}) will be visible and useable within the Digital Workspace.

 ![security-controls]({% link digital-workspace/images/security-controls.png %})